KIP-Protocol-Contracts/milei-site-bots/milai/README.md

 ### REST Endpoints

 #### GET /chat/history/{session_id}
-Retrieve chat history for a specific session in reversed order.
+Retrieve chat history for a specific session.

 Parameters:
 - `session_id`: The session ID to retrieve history for (required)